-The Consultant shall serve as a liaison to local agencies within District Five and provide technical support in the development of off-system safety program candidates as Local Agency Program (LAP) projects.
-The Consultant shall provide technical assistance to local agencies to identify potential Off-System Safety Program activities and to conduct benefit-cost analysis consistent with FDOT procedures.
-The Consultant will review the crash history provided by the local agencies and develop a benefit/cost ratio for the candidate projects.
-The Consultant shall develop Benefit-cost ratio / NPV justification report for each candidate project.
-The Consultant shall develop and submit to DPM in evaluating Off-System Safety Program candidate projects.
-The results of this evaluation, the Consultant will coordinate with the local agencies to identify which projects can meet the funding requirements of the Off-System Safety Program.
-The Consultant shall establish, maintain tracking and monitor systems for Off-System Safety Program project deployment, costs and crash modification.
+The CONSULTANT shall serve as a liaison to local agencies within District 7 and provide technical support in the development of off-system safety program candidates as Local Agency Program (LAP) projects.
+The CONSULTANT shall provide technical assistance to local agencies to identify potential Off-System Safety Program activities and to conduct benefit-cost analysis consistent with FDOT procedures.
+The CONSULTANT will review the crash history provided by the local agencies and develop a benefit-cost ratio for the candidate projects.
+The CONSULTANT shall develop Benefit-cost ratio / NPV justification report for each candidate project.
+The CONSULTANT shall develop and submit to DPM in evaluating Off-System Safety Program candidate projects.
+According to the results of this evaluation, the CONSULTANT will coordinate with the local agencies to identify which projects can meet the funding requirements of the Off-System Safety Program.
+The CONSULTANT shall establish, maintain tracking, and monitor systems for Off-System Safety Program project deployment, costs and crash modification.